strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/others/anders_breivik.jpg"></p>

-They focus on inducing synthetic states of psychosis, gambling destruction of all private property on a daily basis for years, and directing violence towards others taking a special interest in women, parents and close relations, in a macabre psychiatric protocol of breaking one's psyche to pass their victims as being mentally ill and coerce them into **accepting** surviving under torture (a word I've been forced to hear daily for several years) psychiatric care against their will by exacting cyber-sodomy and vibrotactile cyber-torture to sabotage phone calls with relatives, social interactions with friends, wedding plans and intimate relations to pass me as an incapable and incompetent paranoid schizophrenic as **WORKPLACE REVENGE**.
+They focus on inducing synthetic states of psychosis, gambling destruction of all private property on a daily basis for 6 years, directing violence towards others (taking a special interest in women, parents and close relations) in a macabre psychiatric protocol of breaking one's psyche to pass their victims as being mentally ill, and coerce them into **accepting** surviving under torture (a word I've been forced to hear daily for several years) and psychiatric "care" against their will by exacting cyber-sodomy and vibrotactile cyber-torture to sabotage phone calls with relatives, social interactions with friends, wedding plans and intimate relations to pass me as an incapable and incompetent paranoid schizophrenic as **WORKPLACE REVENGE**.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/cross.png"></p>